How does the Federal Government make decisions on European policy?

 Heads of EU Affairs in Federal Ministries

-The EU Coordination Group, part of the European Directorate-General at the Federal Foreign Office, constantly analyses the opinion-formation process in the European institutions and the other EU member states, so as to identify potential conflicts at an early stage and to specify any action required.
+The EU Coordination Group (E‑KR) was set up in late 2000 with the aim of ensuring effective coordination of policy on Europe in keeping with the Federal Foreign Office’s competences (conceptual and strategic coherence of policy).
+The EU Coordination Group, part of the European Directorate-General at the Federal Foreign Office, constantly analyses the opinion-forming process in the European institutions and the other EU member states, so as to identify potential conflicts at an early stage and to specify any action required.
 It seeks to answer the following questions:

 Embassy EU Affairs Officers

-German embassies are at times called upon to supplement the German Permanent Representation’s negotiating efforts by directly lobbying governments and persuading the public in the other EU member states of Germany’s aims, as well as explaining the reasons behind German positions.
+Germany’s embassies in the other EU member states supplement the German Permanent Representation’s negotiating efforts by directly lobbying governments and persuading the public of Germany’s aims, as well as explaining the reasons for German positions.

 These activities are coordinated or personally undertaken by the EU Affairs Officers at the embassies in the EU member states.
-These officers also follow the European policy “agenda” in their particular host country and report on the focuses and positions of its European policy.
-There are also EU Affairs Officers at Germany’s embassies in the candidate states with which accession negotiations are under way (currently Iceland and Turkey).
+These officers also follow the European policy “agenda” in their host country and report on the focuses and positions of its European policy.
+There are also EU Affairs Officers at Germany’s embassies in the candidate states with which accession negotiations are under way (currently Iceland, Montenegro, Turkey and Serbia).